godidier/godidier.github.io/torcs-ai-tuto-5.md

-title: Building a Simple TORCS AI Agent (5/10): Recovering
+title: Building a Simple TORCS AI Agent (5/11): Steering and Trajectory
-date: 2018-12-11 15:00
+date: 2018-12-10 15:00
 category: Games
 authors: Didier Gohourou
-summary: Getting back on track after getting off track or getting stuck.
+summary: Improving the overall trajectory of the car with a better steering heuristic
 slug: torcs-ai-tuto-5
 lang: en